gabbamk/Coursera-Embedded-Systems-1/README.md

 # Coursera-Embedded-Systems-1
-Git Repo for the Introduction to Embedded Systems by University of Colorado Boulder Coursera online course.
+Git Repo for the Introduction to Embedded Systems by University of Colorado Boulder Coursera online course by Gabriel Cayón AKA gabbamk.